yuuzuchi/python-web-browser/README.md

 # Simple Python Web Browser

-Demonstrates low-level HTTP(S) requests using sockets and basic HTML text extraction.
-Renders elements to a TKinter window.
+Demonstrates low-level HTTP(S) requests using sockets and HTML text extraction with a parser.
+Renders elements with TKinter.

 ## What it does
 - Performs simple HTTP/HTTPS GET requests (HTTP/1.1).
 - Supports `file://` and `data:` URLs.
 - Supports `view-source:` prefix to show HTML source with angle brackets escaped.
+(Only for url.py)
 - Supports chunking and gzip compression.
 - Automatically follows redirects.